Alan-Bushell/belfast-auto-repairs/README.md

 ### Googlemap API
 > Used to embed I-frame on the contact page of a fictional business based in a real location in Belfast, Norther Ireland.

+### Canva
+> Used to create the favicon logo

+### Online-Convert.com
+> Used to convert files from png to webp to reduce size and improve web loading speed.

 # Testing
 > Testing on this project was mainly done manually by myself and a few friends to determine site usability, responsiveness and ensure it is intuitive to a completely new user.